shronkers/shronkers.github.io/content/_index.md

 I'm interested mostly in low-level programming.
 My favorite programming languages are Rust and C.

-As for foreign languages, I'm fluent in English, know a bit of French and have recently begun learning Chinese.
+As for foreign languages, I'm fluent in English and know a bit of French.

 You can visit my [portfolio](/portfolio) or my [blog](/blog) on this website.